menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

       connects to a Microsoft DHCP server.
 If you want to gather the lease history from the DHCP server, you must install a DHCP Server Controller on the server.
 See :ref:`dhcp-windows`.

     ISC
       connects to an ISC DHCP server.
-See :ref:`dhcp-isc`.
+See :ref:`console-dhcp-isc`.

     Cisco
       connects to a Cisco Router that is running DHCP server software.
 For more information, see :ref:`dhcp-cisco`.